 A note from SCC President Ron Chesbrough and Board Chair Rose Mack: SCC Trustee William T. Lohmar Jr. passed away on Wednesday, May 6, after a long-term illness.
 Judge Lohmar will be missed by all who knew him.
 SCC is deeply indebted to Judge Lohmar for his service to the community.
 Our thoughts are with his family.

-Judge William T. Lohmar Jr. was elected in April 2012 to the final two years of a six-year term that became open when his son, Timothy Lohmar, was elected as a judge in Missouri’s 11th Judicial Circuit.
+Judge William T. Lohmar Jr. was re-elected in April 2014 for a six year term.
+In April 2012 he was elected to the final two years of a six-year term that became open when his son, Timothy Lohmar, was elected as a judge in Missouri’s 11th Judicial Circuit.
 William Lohmar was appointed to the SCC Board of Trustees in January 2011.
-He is the Board treasurer.
+He was the Board vice president.

-Lohmar is a member of the St. Charles County Bar Association where he is a past president.
-He is a member of the Parkside Senior Citizens Retirement Center Board of Directors and was a past board president for the Jaycees Parkside Village.
-Lohmar is a past congregational president and a current member of St. John United Church of Christ.
+Lohmar was a member of the St. Charles County Bar Association where he was a past president.
+He was a member of the Parkside Senior Citizens Retirement Center Board of Directors and was a past board president for the Jaycees Parkside Village.
+Lohmar was a past congregational president and member of St. John United Church of Christ.

-He has a Bachelor of Arts degree in history from Southeast Missouri State University and he earned his juris doctorate degree from St. Louis University School of Law.
+He earned a Bachelor of Arts degree in history from Southeast Missouri State University and his juris doctorate degree from St. Louis University School of Law.

 Lohmar and his wife, Shirley, have one child (Timothy) and two grandchildren.
-They have lived in St. Charles County since 1972.
+He and his wife lived in St. Charles County since 1972.